ptone/django-private-files/docs/usage.rst

 ``condition`` should return ``True`` if the ``request`` user should be able to download the file and ``False`` otherwise.

 Another optional parameter is ``attachment``.
 It allows you to control wether the ``content-disposition`` header is sent or not.
-By default it is ``True``, meaning the user will be prompted to download the file by the browser.
+By default it is ``True``, meaning the user will always be prompted to download the file by the browser.

 Monitoring Access to Static Files